Jean-Marie Seroney: Detention without trial

 On 9 October 1975, Jean-Marie Seroney got in trouble again when as Deputy Speaker of Parliament after he refused to ask Martin Shikuku MP for Butere to substantiate his remark that "Kanu was dead".
 He replied to Kihika Kimani who had sought a substantiation of the remarks of Shikuku that "why substantiate the obvious...".
 This remark. led to his detention on 15 October 1975 at his office in Parliament at 7:15 pm.

-Earlier that day he had sparked heated and bitter debate when he sought the Speaker's ruling on his security after getting wind that policemen were waiting to pick him and Shikuku up.
-He chaired the afternoon session until 6:30 pm and was picked up as he left his office.
-He was taken to Manyani Prison where he served in detention without trial for the next three years, losing his parliamentary seat in the process.

-Shortly, human rights organizations such as Amnesty International as well as the Inter-Parliamentary Union took up his case with the Government of Kenya.

 Seroney never spoke of his days behind bars.
 However, those who visited him there said he took it stoically.
 He suffered terrible withdrawal symptoms from his addiction to tobacco but soon became stable.
-He minded his family while behind bars but his finances were seriously taking a beating.
-Naturally the farms performed poorly and he was unable to pay the school fees for his dependants as well as the rent for their home.
-He lived in Nairobi's South 'B' area in a City Council house.

 Seroney was released from detention through a presidential pardon on 12 December 1978.
 He was released with 25 other prisoners, most of whom were prisoners of conscience.
 Among them were Ngũgĩ wa Thiong'o, Koigi wa Wamwere, George Anyona, Martin Shikuku, Wasonga Sijeyo, and others.
-Seroney had spent 1,155 days (three years, two months) in detention without trial, becoming one of Kenya's longest prisoners of conscience.